astronomer/docs/astro/cli/reference.md

 ### Global configuration options

-- `g`, `--global`: You can globally configure certain properties for your Astro CLI by using this flag with the `astro config` command.
+- `g`, `--global`: You set global configurations for the Astro CLI by running `astro config --global`.
 See [Configure the CLI](configure-cli.md#global-configuration-options) for more information.